opendocsg/slw-judgments-backfill/2013_SGHC_105/report.md

 be adjourned pending Woo J’s decision.
 The Registrar acceded to the request and adjourned the 4th EJD Hearing to 6 November 2012.

-17     On 31 October 2012, Woo J dismissed the Setting Aside RAs (see _Global Distressed Alpha Fund I Limited Partnership v PT Bakrie Investindo_ [2013] 2 SLR 228 released on 16 January 2013).
+17     On 31 October 2012, Woo J dismissed the Setting Aside RAs (see _Global Distressed Alpha Fund I Limited Partnership v PT Bakrie Investindo_ <span class="citation">[2013] 2 SLR 228</span> released on 16 January 2013).
 On 5 November 2012, the Defendant filed Civil Appeal No 144 of 2012 and Civil Appeal No 145 of 2012 (“the Setting Aside Appeals”) against Woo J’s decision in the Setting Aside RAs.

 18     On 5 November 2012, Mr Damodara wrote to the Registrar requesting that the 4th EJD Hearing which was adjourned to 6 November 2012 be further adjourned pending the determination of the Setting Aside Appeals.
 The Plaintiff objected to this adjournment as there was no stay of the EJD Order.
 On 6 November 2012, the Registrar replied disallowing the request and indicated that the EJD